HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Experiments

 \subsection{Crowd-aware Visual Navigation}

 \textbf{Experimental Settings.} We examine two crowd-aware visual navigation tasks upon HabiCrowd, namely, \textit{point navigation}~\cite{wijmans2019dd} and \textit{object navigation}~\cite{chaplot2020object}.
 The agent is initialized at a pre-defined location in a human-crowded scene and asked to navigate to an objective.
-At each timestep, the agent receives RGB and depth images that depict its egocentric viewpoint.
-We introduce an additional objective that requires the agent to minimize the frequency of collisions with virtual humans.
-Each collision is counted when the skin-to-skin distance between the agent and any human zeros.
+At each timestep, the agent receives RGB and Depth observations.
+We introduce a new objective that requires the agent to minimize the number of collisions with virtual humans.

 Denote $d_{t}$ as the distance from the agent to the goal at timestep $t$, we design the reward model as: $ r_t = R^{\text{c}}\mathbb{I}^{\text{c}}_t + R^{\text{s}}\mathbb{I}^{\text{s}}_t + R^{\text{f}}\times(d_{t}-d_{t-1}) $, where $R^{\text{c}}$ is the collision penalty, $R^{\text{s}}$ is the reward for completing the task, $R^{\text{f}}$ is the shaping reward for moving closer to the objective, and $\mathbb{I}^{\text{c}}_t$, $\mathbb{I}^{\text{s}}_t$ are the indicators of collision and success of the current step, respectively.
 This reward model helps balance between navigating towards the objective and avoiding collisions.
 We train all methods using the above reward model.
 Followed by~\cite{chaplot2020object}, we set $R^{\text{s}}=2.5, R^{\text{f}}=1.0$.
 The default value of $R^{\text{c}}$ is set to $-10^{-4}$.
 For the human dynamics, we set $\tau^{\text{adj}}=0.5, \tau^{\text{soc}}=3.0, \tau^{\text{rot}}=0.2$ and $k^{\text{soc}}=1.5$ in all setups.
 Each method is trained in an end-to-end fashion using a total of 30M frames.
 We run each experiment on a computing cluster utilizing a node of four 48GB-RAM V100 GPUs.